AdobeDocs/advertising.de-DE/help/integrations/analytics/analytics-data-in-advertising.md

 description: '[!DNL Analytics] Daten in Adobe Advertising'
 feature: Integration with Adobe Analytics
 exl-id: e11b0617-44e3-4f28-a065-aa9f6cf3eb5d
-source-git-commit: c6ed3277873f5c4a75fc19480b0ec77ab4110d7b
+source-git-commit: b382184072af88273570fc045d0bcebe24ed81fb
 workflow-type: tm+mt
-source-wordcount: '316'
+source-wordcount: '341'
 ht-degree: 0%

 ---

 # [!DNL Analytics] Daten in Adobe Advertising

-*Werbetreibende mit nur einer Adobe Advertising-Adobe Analytics-Integration*
+*Werbetreibende, die nur über eine Adobe Advertising-Adobe Analytics-Integration verfügen*

 ## Analytics-Segmente

 Alle in erstellten Segmente [!DNL Analytics] und in Experience Cloud veröffentlicht.

-Es dauert 24 bis 48 Stunden, bis neue Segmente in der Adobe Advertising angezeigt werden.
+Es dauert 24 bis 48 Stunden, bis neue Segmente im Adobe Advertising angezeigt werden.
 Aktualisierungen vorhandener Segmente werden innerhalb von etwa acht Stunden synchronisiert.

 <!-- I added "metric" to some of the links below, even though it looks redundant, because of syntax limitations: If you use [!DNL] or [!UICONTROL] as the sole text of a link (such as [[!UICONTROL Revenue]], the tag is included in the link text (such as "[!UICONTROL Revenue]") when it's published. -->